 Travel Through Time Like Never Before

 There's nothing like immersing yourself in the past to see new perspectives.
-HEARTS Park follows stories and history connected to this land from prehistory to the present through place-based experiences.
-These experiences explore how nature, history, culture, and the built environment work together to provide concrete context to better understand the deep history of the site, through exploring thousands of connections this site has to our region.
-In addition to the rich natural history of the land, the park highlights community connections to the people of the land from the first settlers in 10,000 BC through the modern 21st century.
+HEARTS follows stories and history connected to this land from prehistory to the present through place-based experiences.
+These experiences explore and share how nature, history, culture, and the built environment work together to provide concrete context to better understand the deep history of the site.
+In addition to the rich natural history of the land, HEARTS highlights community connections to the people of the land from the first settlers in 10,000 BC through the modern 21st century.

 Reconnect with Nature on an Ecological Island